GoldenStack/pdforum/README.md

 Because I can.
 What did you expect?

-See [insecure-website](https://index-insecure.meow.i.ng/) (a website where all information is stored in the subdomain, meaning it's unencrypted even under HTTPS) for another pointless creation of mine.

 ### Does using PDFs instead of HTML open up the site to a number of potentially undiscovered vulnerabilities given how unusual this type of website design is?

 I have no idea